 Antietam was notable for six generals being killed in the fighting, three from each side.
 In addition, twelve more generals were wounded, six from each side.
 Those were the days when a brigadier or major general would often lead his troops into the fray.
 Scattered around the National Battlefield are cannon mortuary monuments sited at the places where the different generals were either killed or mortally wounded.
 The battlefield also presents several different memorials, each built by the states from which the different units of the Union Army came.

 The park was first established by the War Department in 1890 and was transferred to the National Park Service in 1933.
 The National Battlefield site now encompasses some 3,230 acres, 2,472 acres of which are owned by the National Park Service.
 Adjoining the park are the 11.36 acres of Antietam National Cemetery.

 The park is open during daylight hours all year round but the visitor center is only open from 9 am to 5 pm, every day except Thanksgiving, Christmas and New Year's Days when it is closed.
 The Antietam National Battlefield Visitor Center was built in 1962, part of the 10-year Mission 66 plan to repair and expand National Park Service infrastructure in time for the National Park Service's 50th anniversary of founding in 1966.
-A 3-day pass is $10 per person, 15-and-under free, or $10 per vehicle.
 The park is day-use only.